weavedb/weavedb/docs/docs/sdk/crons.md

 ## JSON-based Functional Programming

-Since JS functions cannot be stored as SmartWeave states, we have invented a little new programming lanuguage to allow writing functional instructions in the JSON format.
+Since JS functions cannot be stored as SmartWeave states, we have invented a little new programming lanuguage called [FPJSON](https://fpjson.asteroid.ac) to allow writing functional instructions in the JSON format.

 You should familiarize yourself with [Ramda](https://ramdajs.com) which enables Haskell-like functional programming with JS.
 You can use all the powerful ramda functions with [point-free style](https://ramdajs.com) in JSON.